 |The objective of the authority is to make decisions and implement them effectively.||The objective of responsibility is to perform duties effectively assigned by the superiors.|

-Conclusion – Authority and Responsibility
+How Authority and Responsibility are connected?

 In the end, authority and responsibility are two sides of a coin.
 Responsibility comes hand in hand with authority.
-However, it is important to bestow some responsibility to a subordinate to make sure that the task is performed by him successfully.
+However, it is important to bestow some responsibility to a subordinate to make sure that the task is performed successfully.

 Greater authority comes with greater responsibility.
-The one who enjoys authority with no responsibility can never accomplish work given to him successfully.
+The one who enjoys authority with no responsibility can never accomplish the work given to him successfully.
 Therefore, it is important to ensure a balance between authority and responsibility.

-Everyone in the organization has authority as well as a responsibility, but the degree of both varies from the lower level to the upper level.
+Everyone in the organization has authority as well as responsibility, but the degree of both varies from the lower level to the upper level.